angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 likely the most common one to face and is easily beaten by placing an otherwise innocuous cantrip as the top card.
-If the opponent *upticks* Jace then they cannot *hit* an integral piece if it's the second card down and even if they allow it to stay on top you can still execute the pile without hinderance.
+If the opponent *upticks* Jace then they cannot *hit* an integral piece if it's the second card down and even if they allow it to stay on top you can still execute the pile without hindrance.

 ### Vendilion Clique / Kolaghan's Command